 Use of Estimates: The preparation of consolidated financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the amounts reported in our consolidated financial statements and accompanying notes.
+Our most significant estimate relates to estimates and judgments for medical claims payable.
 Actual results could differ from those estimates.

 Cash and Cash Equivalents: Cash and cash equivalents includes available cash and all highly liquid investments with maturities of three months or less when purchased.
 We control a number of bank accounts that are used exclusively to hold customer funds for the administration of customer benefits, and we have cash and cash equivalents on deposit to meet certain regulatory requirements.
-These amounts totaled \$170 and \$215 at December 31, 2020 and 2019, respectively, and are included in the cash and cash equivalents line on our consolidated balance sheets.
+These amounts totaled \$173 and \$170 at December 31, 2021 and 2020, respectively, and are included in the cash and cash equivalents line on our consolidated balance sheets.